Gunman kills 8 in Serbia's second mass shooting in 2 days

-BELGRADE, Serbia (AP) — A gunman killed eight people and wounded 14 in three Serbian villages, authorities and media reported, shaking a nation still in the throes of grief over a mass shooting a day earlier.
+BELGRADE, Serbia (AP) — A gunman apparently shooting at random killed eight people and wounded 14 in three Serbian villages, authorities said, shaking a nation still in the throes of grief over a mass shooting a day earlier.
 Police arrested a suspect Friday after an all-night manhunt.

+Serbian President Aleksandar Vucic called Thursday's shooting an attack on the whole nation.

-The second shooting came Thursday, a day after a 13-year-old boy used his father's guns to kill eight fellow students and a guard at a school in Belgrade, the capital.
+It came a day after a 13-year-old boy used his father's guns to kill eight fellow students and a guard at a school in Belgrade, the capital.

 The bloodshed sent shockwaves through a Balkan nation scarred by wars, but unused to mass murders.
 Though Serbia is awash with weapons left over from the wars of the 1990s, Wednesday's shooting was the first at a school in the country's modern history.